CanSerra: Canadian Society for Education in Sierra Leone

 Wendy is a retired school teacher and has a big heart for helping all children achieve their goals.
 She has a no nonsense approach and makes sure all our t's are crossed and i's are dotted - and we're not just talking about meeting minutes!

-Blaine Hill, Director
+Blaine Hill, Board Member

 Blaine is a teacher and has seen how a good education can make a positive change in children's lives.
 He works hard to make sure it happens for the children in Sierra Leone.